jakehosen/git-workshop/index.md

 # Git Workshop

-A hands-on workshop covering the essentials of Git and GitHub.
+A hands-on workshop covering the essentials of Git and coding best practices.

 ## What's covered